How to Attach Cable to Winch Drum

 3. Safety Precautions

-• Personal Protective Equipment (PPE): Always wear the appropriate safety gear when working with winches.
+• Personal Protective Equipment (PPE): Always follow manufacturer guidelines for cable tensioning and attachment, as incorrect methods can lead to cable failure and operational hazards.
+Wear the appropriate safety gear when working with winches.
 This includes:

 • Gloves: Protect your hands from sharp edges on the cable or drum.